MCG-NJU/VideoChat-Online/README.md

 ## Submit the results

-Write a emall to xinhaoli00@outlook.com with your result.json or open a issue in this repo.
+Write an email to xinhaoli00@outlook.com with your result.json or open an issue in this repo.

 # 🎥 Demo